lijikun/my-customized-linux-setup/README.md

 * Use `pacstrap`, `debootstrap`, `rpm`/`dnf`, etc to install the base system onto the mountpoint of the new root.

-## Things That Should Be Done Before the First Reboot
+## Things That Should Be Done Before the First Boot

 The basic chroot environment isn't bootable.
 The following must be done done after the minimal install.